Last reviewed 15 June 2020

-The construction industry is renowned for being the sector with the greatest number of fatalities and major injuries but even more working days are lost to work-related ill health.
-How much of this is mental ill health?
+The construction industry is renowned for being the sector with the greatest number of fatalities and major injuries but even more working days are lost to work-related ill health, much of which is mental ill health.
 Andrew Christodoulou investigates.

-The latest figures from the Health and Safety Executive (HSE) show that for 2015/16 there were 43 fatal injuries to workers in construction.
-The industry accounts for 27% of fatal accidents to employees and 10% of all major injuries which occur each year.
+The latest figures from the Health and Safety Executive (HSE) show that for 2019/20 there were 40 fatal injuries to workers in construction.
+This means the industry accounted for 36% of fatal accidents in 2020.

-Hidden in the statistics relating to health is a surprising figure; of the estimated 79,000 cases of reported illness in the construction industry, 18% of these relate to stress, depression or anxiety —amounting to 400,000 days lost each year.
+Hidden in the statistics relating to health is a surprising figure; of the 81,000 cases of reported illness in the construction industry in 2020, 26% of these relate to stress, depression or anxiety.

 The HSE has recognised the issue of stress in construction for some time.
 In 2007 it published Research Report RR518 An Analysis of the Prevalence and Distribution of Stress in the Construction Industry.